yegor256/blog/static/paintings.md

 ---

 This is the full list of my paintings, which are for sale.
-You can buy anyone, paying via PayPal (you will also have to pay for shipment, via FedEx).
-What is important is that every dollar you pay will be turned into prize money in my annual [Software Quality Award](/award.html).
+You can buy them, paying via PayPal (you will also have to pay for shipment, via FedEx).
+What's important is that every dollar you pay will be turned into prize money in my annual [Software Quality Award](/award.html).
 Thus, you will get a piece of art _and_ will help the software industry to become better.